schappim/mBot-Gitbook/section-4-chapter-23-the-if-and-ifelse-control-structure.md

 \[Image 4.22.5: The expanded program\]

 In this new version, we first check whether the distance is greater than 30.
 If it is, we set the LEDs to green.
 Else we need to check further: if the distance is between 20 and 30 \(and we know it's 30 or less, or else we wouldn't have gotten this far\) then set the LEDs to blue, else the distance can be nothing else but 20 or less, and in that case set the LEDs to red.
 And all that, repeated again and again until we turn off the mBot.

+Notice that we have one "if...else" block nested in the forever block and yet another "if...else" block nested within the "else" of that block.

 Let's "Upload to Arduino" and check once more.
 Now, moving the object back and forth in front of the mBot, we should see the LEDs turn into three different colours, depending on the distance: green, blue and red.